dgroomes/my-github-explorer/README.md

 * [ ] Consider paginating through the results.
 This would be a cool application because we would see the table size grow.
 * [ ] Show the pre-constructed queries in codemirror (using a GraphiQL component).
 We want the syntax highlighting.
 Can we make them read-only?
-* [ ] HOLD (I want to wire in Redux dev tools before I do more conversion) Use Redux.
+* [x] DONE Use Redux.
 I think I want to use Redux Sagas specifically.
 I don't grok Redux.
-I need to learn it an app that
-  "does real things" like make HTTP requests and handles a rich UI.
+I need to learn it an app that "does real things" like make HTTP requests and handles a rich UI.
 Hopefully I'll get it.
 I'm expecting the Redux devtools will be particularly useful, but jury is out.
    * DONE Start by bringing in the dependencies and maybe doing a "hello world".